madneal/gshark/README.md

 ## Requirements

 * go version 1.10+
-* the project should be placed in GOPATH/src/github.com/neal1991/
+* the project is suggested to be placed in GOPATH/src/github.com/neal1991/

 ## Config